 - The Ministry of Primary Industries;

-- Any government agency in Australia on behalf the Australian Customs Service or the Ministry of Primary Industries acts; and
+- Any government agency in Australia on behalf the Australian Customs and Border Protection Service or the Ministry of Primary Industries acts; and

 - The equivalent of the Australian Customs and Border Protection Service and the Ministry of Primary Industries in the US.